DerelictOrg/derelictorg.github.io/docs/packages/sdl2.md

 By default, this will link dynamically on non-Windows systems.
 Please see your system compiler documentation for information on how to link statically, though it's strongly recommended to link dynamically.

-On Windows sytems, the above may link statically or dynamically, depending on how the libraries are named and which are on the library path.
+On Windows systems, the above may link statically or dynamically, depending on how the libraries are named and which are on the library path.

 Linking statically will require linking with additional system libraries.